lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

-If the recipient wishes only to employ the RSA-KEM Algorithm with a given public key, the recipient MUST identify the public key in the certificate using the id-rsa-kem object identifier; see {{app-asn1}}.
-When the id-rsa-kem object identifier appears in the SubjectPublicKeyInfo algorithm field of the certificate, the parameters field from AlgorithmIdentifier SHOULD be absent.
-That is, the AlgorithmIdentifier SHOULD be a SEQUENCE of one component, the id-rsa-kem object identifier.
+If the recipient wishes only to employ the RSA-KEM Algorithm with a given public key, the recipient MUST identify the public key in the certificate using the id-rsa-kem-spki object identifier; see {{app-asn1}}.
+When the id-rsa-kem-spki object identifier appears in the SubjectPublicKeyInfo algorithm field of the certificate, the parameters field from AlgorithmIdentifier SHOULD be absent.
+That is, the AlgorithmIdentifier SHOULD be a SEQUENCE of one component, the id-rsa-kem-spki object identifier.

 When the AlgorithmIdentifier parameters are present, the GenericHybridParameters MUST be used.
 As described in the next